tOke3i/GO/README.md

-# starter-template-gulp
+# GO project
-My starter template

 Install:
+    Clone or download this repo.
     Then in project folder open terminal and write: npm i.

 Usage:
-npm start (and work).
+    Gulp serve (and work).

 ____________________________________________________________________________________________
 Production build(all minified):